 Watch as host Talya Miron-Shatz – behavioral scientist, visiting researcher at Cambridge University, and author of Your Life Depends On It: What You Can Do to Make Better Choices about Your Health – shares surprising insights on medical decision making.

-Title: Driving Behavior Change in Health: Behavioral Economics
+Session 4: Driving Behavior Change in Health – Behavioral Economics

 Session 3: Health Literacy – The Secret Weapon